Homer (restaurant): Reception

 The Infatuation included Homer in a list of the best new restaurants of 2018.
 The restaurant was subsequently included in the website's 2019 list of eleven restaurants "that aren't dead during the week".
 In 2024, The Infatuation included Homer in lists of the city's most romantic eateries for a date night, recommended restaurants with gluten-free options, and best restaurants in Beacon Hill.
-Homer was the readers' choice winner in the Restaurant of the Year category in Eater Seattles annul Eater Awards in 2018.
+Homer was the readers' choice winner in the Restaurant of the Year category in Eater Seattles annual Eater Awards in 2018.
 In 2019, the business was included in GQs list of the nation's best new restaurants and was named Restaurant of the Year by Seattle Metropolitan.
 The latter magazine also included Homer in a 2024 list of Seattle's 50 best restaurants.
 Emma Banks included the business in Thrillist's 2022 list of the city's eleven most romantic restaurants.
 Time Out Seattle included Homer in a 2023 list of the city's best restaurants.